Johnny2x2/LombdaAgentSDK/README.md

 ## 🚦 Roadmap
 * [ ] Add non async support for agent execution.
 * [ ] Improve logging and diagnostics.
+* [ ] Enhance the debugging UI for better visualization of agent states
+* [ ] Add support for serializing agent state machines for persistence
+* [ ] Fix structured outputs deserialization with field descriptions

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.
+For major changes, please open an issue first to discuss what you'd like to change.

 ---